-Baked Apples are a cozy, comforting dessert or homey breakfast.
-Filled with pecans, walnuts, dates, dried cherries, cinnamon, and orange zest, they are maple-sweetened with no refined sugar!
+These Baked Apples are a cozy, fall dessert (or delicious homey breakfast!)
+Filled with toasted nuts and dates, dried cherries, cinnamon, and orange zest, they are maple-sweetened with no refined sugar!
 This baked apples recipe is vegan and gluten-free.

 Beauty is not caused.
 It is. ~Emily Dickinson